 The District is served by the Coachella Valley United School District (School District).
 This School District is based out of Riverside County, but also has facilities within Imperial County.
 It encompasses 1,200 square miles of rural farmland and desert and includes over 17,200 students.
 The School District operates 21 schools: 14 elementary schools that serve Transitional Kindergarten through 6th Grade; three middle schools (serving 7th and 8th grades); one high school serving 7th through 12th grades; two comprehensive high schools serving 9th through 12th grades; and one continuation high school serving adult learners.
 The schools are located throughout Coachella, Thermal, Mecca, Indio, and Salton City.
-Around 40 percent of students in the district are English language learners, 11 percent are migrant students, and 90 percent of students qualify for free or reduced lunch programs.
+Around 40 percent of students in the District are English language learners, 11 percent are migrant students, and 90 percent of students qualify for free or reduced lunch programs.

 Within the District are Sea View Elementary, which serves children from grades K-6, and West Shores High School, which services grades 7-12.
 The high school is located at 2381 Shore Hawk in Salton City and the elementary school is located at 2381 Sea Hawk Avenue, Salton City, CA 92274.
 West Shores High School has an enrollment of 357 students for the 2020-21 school year, and Sea View Elementary has an enrollment of 612 students for the 2020-21 school year.
-Both of these school facilities are relatively new, and it does not appear that the district has capacity issues in serving additional students in the Salton CSD area.
+The Sea View Elementary School facility is relatively new, however some buildings at West Shores High School were built before 1968.
+It does not appear that the District has capacity issues in serving additional students in the Salton CSD area.